varunvatsal/learning_react/readme.md

 learning_react_router -> making a multiple linked webpages using react router, navlink, link, paths etc, Rendering a nested UI from the route matches

-learning_context-> learning how to use context api by making theme switcher.

-to_do-> making to-do app using local stroage, and context api.
+learning_context-> making to-do app using local stroage, and context api.